-During the reporting period the Chairman evaluated the performance of all directors, including the Managing Director, in accordance with the above process.
+During the reporting period the Chairman evaluated the performance of all directors in accordance with the above process.

 The monitoring of senior executives' performance and implementation of strategy is the responsibility of the Board.
 The Managing Director conducts annual performance reviews of the senior executives to evaluate their performance against relevant performance measures and reports to the Board on the outcome of this review.
 A review of senior executives' performance was conducted in the reporting period.